 A Look at the importance of brand image

 Like many aspects of business, the nature of the brand is changing.
-When todays companies can outsource their IT infrastructure, sales function and even their R&D, an organisation’s brand can be its only consistent asset.
-The Greek philosopher Heraclitus phrased it best “The Only Thing That Is Constant
+When today’s companies outsource so much of their IT infrastructure, an organisation’s brand can be its only consistent asset.
+The Greek philosopher Heraclitus phrased it best “The Only Thing That Is Constant Is Change”

-Branding still starts with a name, logo and tag line, but seeks to encapsulate every aspect of the ‘company experience’ in order to distil the brand promise in a unique and compelling way.
-For this to work, the identity must be authentic and unfailingly deliver on the brand experience, in order to generate trust and build long-term brand equity.
+Branding still starts with a name, logo and tag line.
+But it seeks to encapsulate every aspect of the ‘company experience’.
+In order to distil the brand promise in a unique and compelling way.
+For this to work, the identity must be authentic and unfailingly deliver on the brand experience.
+In order to generate trust and build long-term brand equity.

 The image a brand reflects is very important in positioning it, not only in its respective market but also in the mind and personal style of its consumers.
 Image, typestyle and colour selections can all be manipulated to be seen as cheap, sophisticated or quirky.

-How a brand phrases its communications (tone of voice) is also paramount in positioning it in a consumers mind and enhancing the consumers experience.
+What a brand says in its communications (tone of voice) is also paramount in positioning it in a consumers mind and enhancing the consumers experience.
 Is it witty?
 Shocking?
 Shouting?
 Businesslike?
 Or simple and straightforward?
-Get your message right and you have a friend for life, get it wrong or be insensitive to your customers and the backlash with todays social media will be immediate and strong.
+Get your message right and you have a friend for life, get it wrong or be insensitive to your customers and the backlash with today’s social media will be immediate and strong.
 Brands can use social media channels to respond and put right a wrong or misunderstanding but isn’t it better to get it right instead?
 Get your tone of voice and image inline with what consumers want, need or enjoy and you’ll create loyalty.

 Well established brands such as Coke, Heinz, Sony and M&S have tapped into consumer loyalty by creating emotion and style in their imagery and messaging, and it’s this emotion/style that consumers respond to.
 They feel invested in their favourite brands and the way they make them feel about themselves and they talk about them and show them off to their friends and family.
 Brand selection speaks volumes to the person buying it.
 Are you a Swatch, Timex or Rolex wearer?
 Do you bank at Lloyds, Santander or First Direct?
 Do you wear Nike, Clarks or Russell & Bromley?